TEETH CLEANING AND DENTAL CHECKUPS

 Are there different kinds of teeth cleanings?

 No. Prophylaxis—a fancy word for teeth cleaning—is the only dental procedure of its kind.
-Prophylaxis involves a routine teeth cleaning every six months.
+Your hygienist will determine how frequently you should visit our office for a routine teeth cleaning.

 The procedures that are sometimes called “cleanings” are actually periodontal treatments: